felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 When you are ready to start, please let us know at integration@hubrise.com.
 We won't just wait and see while you do the work, but we will actively help you during the process.
 Here is what HubRise can do for you:

+[comment]: # (WHEN WE KNOW, WE CAN GIVE THEM FREE ACCESS TO THE TEST ACCOUNT ALSO, IT AVOIDS LATE MINUTE REQUESTS TO SPOT AUTOMATED MESSAGES FOR DUE SUBSCRIPTION TO BE SENT)

 - We offer your team free email support during the integration phase.
 We generally respond in a few business hours (not days, or weeks).
 - We assess your integration by checking the logs.
 - We schedule a call with one of our integration engineers to finalise the assessment together.
 The call usually takes an hour and a half.